-Below are the biblical calendar synopsis and soon-coming calendar comparison pages.
-This is being designed in order to better serve believers looking for quick (visual) answers to differences in calendar observance.
+Below is the biblical solar calendar synopsis outline along with its comparison pages to the Jewish calendar of today.
+This page serves as a quicker (visual) answer to differences in calendar structure.
+The outline and understanding you are about to learn can be applied to any man-made calendar.
 A branch of peace and understanding is extended to all who seek information regarding Alohym's solar calendar.
-The time for fighting about God's calendar must come to an end, a time of humility and truth through research and revelation by the Holy Spirit, revealing new truth to all who seek our Creator (Father) and His Son Yahusha, Christ.
+The time for fighting about God's calendar must come to an end, a time of humility and truth through research and revelation by the Holy Spirit, revealing new truth to all who seek our Heavenly Father and His Son Yahusha, Christ.

 The Biblical Calendar Synopsis